wp-plugins/easy-vkontakte-connect/readme.txt

 This plugin allows you to publish posts on the VKontakte wall in automatic or manual mode, along with the images attached to post and provide VKontakte Wall Analytics.

 * Uses the API VKontakte
+* **!!!** Social share buttons with interactive builder. jQuery part based on the Social Likes library by Artem Sapegin, [git](https://github.com/sapegin/social-likes "Social Likes library by Artem Sapegin").
 * VK Community Widget
 * Sidebars: overlay, slide, before and after posts; triggered by timeout or scrolling actions.
-* **NEW in 1.0** Provide VKontakte Wall Analytics: Sort group wall posts by: likes, reposts, comments, publish time
+* Provide VKontakte Wall Analytics: Sort group wall posts by: likes, reposts, comments, publish time
 * Automatically publish new posts on the VKontakte wall
 * Manually publish posts on the VKontakte wall
 * Publish images attached to the posts on the VKontakte wall